Taking a break from the bikes in Burgundy | Jaclyn Lofts

 Cyclists near the Normandy D-Day beaches

-The WWII memorials scattered along the D-Day beaches is just one reason to visit this luscious landscape along the north coast of France.
+The WWII memorials scattered along the D-Day beaches is one of the many reasons to visit this luscious landscape along the north coast of France.
 There’s also the impressive abbey of Mont St Michel, the traditional chocolate box-style houses that dot the coast, and opportunities to taste cheese and sample Calvados as you cycle along the Cider Route.
-Learn about Vikings, William the Conqueror and the events of WWII on our 6 day self guided Cycle Normandy
+Learn about Vikings, William the Conqueror and the events of WWII on our 6-days self guided Cycle Normandy

 .
 Best time to travel: April to October.